Project References #

 first.

-There are also some flags specific to tsc -b
+There are also some flags specific to tsc -b:

 Caveats #

-will produce outputs (.js
+Normally, tsc will produce outputs (.js and .d.ts) in the presence

 of syntax or type errors, unless